 - Salt and black pepper

-- Brush the fish with melted butter with blackened seasoning.
+- Brush both sides of the snapper with melted butter, then season the fish with blackened seasoning.

-- Heat oil in a large heavy skillet over medium-high heat.
+- Heat olive oil in a large skillet over medium-high heat.
+When the oil is hot, place the fillets in the pan without crowding them.

-- Using a spatula, carefully flip the fillets and cook for an additional 2 minutes until the fish is cooked through and flakes easily with a fork.
+- Cook the fish without moving it for about 3 minutes.
+Carefully flip the fillets with a fish spatula and cook for another 2 to 3 minutes, until the fish is opaque in the center and flakes easily with a fork.

 What To Serve with Mangrove Snapper

-After the fish is cooked, store it in an airtight container in the refrigerator for 1 or 2 days.
+- Store leftover cooked snapper in an airtight container in the refrigerator for up to 2 days.

 FAQ